matrixorigin/matrixorigin.io/docs/MatrixOne/Reference/System-tables.md

 - `CHARACTER_SET_CLIENT`: The session value of the `character_set_client` system variable when the view was created.
 - `COLLATION_CONNECTION`: The session value of the `collation_connection` system variable when the view was created.

+### `STATISTICS` Table

+Obtain detailed information about database table indexes and statistics.
+For example, you can check whether an index is unique, understand the order of columns within an index, and estimate the number of unique values in an index.

+- `TABLE_CATALOG`: The catalog name of the table (always 'def').
+- `TABLE_SCHEMA`: The name of the database to which the table belongs.
+- `TABLE_NAME`: The name of the table.
+- `NON_UNIQUE`: Indicates whether the index allows duplicate values.
+If 0, the index is unique.
+- `INDEX_SCHEMA`: The database name to which the index belongs.
+- `INDEX_NAME`: The name of the index.
+- `SEQ_IN_INDEX`: The position of the column within the index.
+- `COLUMN_NAME`: The name of the column.
+- `COLLATION`: The collation of the column.
+- `CARDINALITY`: An estimated count of unique values in the index.
+- `SUB_PART`: The length of the index part.
+For the entire column, this value is NULL.
+- `PACKED`: Indicates whether compressed storage is used.
+- `NULLABLE`: Indicates whether the column allows NULL values.
+- `INDEX_TYPE`: The index type (e.g., BTREE, HASH, etc.).
+- `COMMENT`: Comment information about the index.

 ## `mysql` database

 ### Grant system tables